-Demons World, an obscure arcade game also known as Horror Story, features many enemies from various mythologies, and in the Japan-esque stage you get to fight kappa, karakasa, rokurokubi, and other youkai.
+Demon's World, a ToaplanArcade Game also known as Horror Story, features many enemies from various mythologies, and in the Japan-esque stage you get to fight kappa, karakasa, rokurokubi, and other youkai.

 Hell Girl also features a Hone-onna, or "Bone Woman".
 A type of vampiric creature which disguises itself as a beautiful mortal woman to lure men away to feed upon their life force.

 Harukanaru Toki No Naka De has these creatures among its mook-type villains (somewhat confusingly, they fall under the collective term onryou, "vengeful spirits", which normally refers to ghosts).
 In the manga/anime adaptations, some of these get more prominent roles, like the last Nue and the Tengu of the Northern Mountains, but otherwise the youkai-like monsters in general are of little importance to the plot.

 Hell Teacher Nube.
 Between these and Obake, it's practically the whole point.
 If they're not listed among the specific examples above, it's because they're minor characters, but trust us, these (and more) show up.

 Inukami!! is almost entirely populated with various animal spirits, Inukami meaning "dog god".

 InuYasha, which in addition to the named characters listed includes at least one example of pretty much every other kind of youkai named on this page and a good many more that aren't.